enesbol/Garbage-Management-at-Istanbul/README.md

 -Which locations waste facilities or recycling facilities should be constructed in the future.

--Results and the features that I created represented on the layered dynamic maps with the web app.
+-Results and the features that I created are represented on the layered dynamic maps with the web app.

 -Connected to Google Sheets API with Service Account and used it as database